 Law Giant Injury Lawyers have the experience and resources you need to get results in your New Mexico premises liability claim.
 We’ll be your strongest advocate in your fight for maximum compensation and accountability.

-Call (505) 900-0000 or contact us online to schedule a free consultation with one of our Albuquerque lawyers.
+Call (505) 900-0000 or contact us online to schedule a free consultation with one of our Albuquerque injury lawyers.
 We take cases on a contingency basis, so you’ll only pay no up-front.
 We’re paid only after you receive compensation.

 “Great group of people to work with—very efficient and professional.
 Alex has put together a great Team!”